 In addition, the muffler may not be the only cause or even the culprit.
 Brackets and bolts securing tailpipes, heat shields above catalytic converters and other components can come loose, and catalytic converters can develop internal rattles when they go bad.

-For Muffler Service in Huntington Beach visit Mike’s Auto.
+For muffler service in Huntington Beach visit Val & Mike’s Beach Cities Auto Repair.